 Current guidelines let you transfer your Freedom Unlimited points to another Chase Ultimate Rewards account that you hold or another household member has.

-You will check a box during the transfer process certifying, you’re transferring your points to a qualifying credit card account.
+During the transfer process, you will check a box certifying you’re transferring your points to a qualifying credit card account.

 Violating the transfer rules can result in the immediate closure of your Freedom Unlimited credit card.
 You may also get a temporary suspension from earning future Ultimate Rewards.